 - Year group awards for attendance, good behaviour and credits gained.

-- Rewards achieved through having clear Expectations Cards.
+- Rewards achieved through having clear Responsibilities and Expectations Cards.

 IF STUDENTS BREAK THE RULES, THEY MUST ACCEPT THE CONSEQUENCES.

 Where a verbal reprimand proves insufficient, misconduct may be dealt with in a number of ways, including:

 - an imposition to be completed at home;

 - some form of service to the school;

 - detention of one hour's duration or a series of detentions (parents will be notified in writing twenty-four hours before the detention is due to take place);

 - a letter home with a request for an interview.